Sharee Miller: Recent events

 On June 21, 2010, a panel of the U.S. Court of Appeals upheld the August 2008 federal ruling that the Cassaday suicide note was not admissible.

 On November 14, 2011, the US Supreme Court vacated the Court of Appeals decision and remanded the case back to the Sixth Circuit Court of Appeals to reconsider the case based on recent U.S. Supreme Court case law.
 On February 16, 2012, the Sixth Circuit remanded the case to the District Court.

 On August 2, 2012, the District Court entered its opinion and ordered reinstatement of Miller's convictions and revoked her bond.
-The court held the suicide note possessed sufficient guarantees of trustworthiness to satisfy defendant's constitutional right of confrontation.
+The court held the suicide note possessed sufficient guarantees of trustworthiness to satisfy the defendant's constitutional right of confrontation.
 It also found that the Michigan Court of Appeals' factual determination, that the statements were spontaneous, voluntary, made to Cassaday's parents, and less likely to be fabricated because he was about to kill himself, were reasonable findings.

 On February 11, 2014, the United States Court of Appeals for the Sixth Circuit affirmed the federal district court's reinstatement of Miller's convictions and sentences.

 In 2016, Sharee Miller, in a four-page typed letter sent to Judge Fullerton, admitted to her role in her husband's death.

-On August 28, 2017, Judge Judith A. Fullerton of the Genesee County Circuit Court, issued an opinion denying Miller's motion for relief from judgment.
+On August 28, 2017, Judge Judith A. Fullerton of the Genesee County Circuit Court issued an opinion denying Miller's motion for relief from judgment.